 In fact, Electromagnetic forces have an infinite range (but not more than gravitational interaction).
 Because according to Einstein’s special relativity; photons travel at the speed of light.

-Finally, gravity; the gravitational forces are about 6 x 1029 times stronger that of the strong nuclear force.
-Although, the gravitational force is the weakest force among all.
+Finally, gravity; the gravitational forces are about 6 x 1029 times stronger than of the strong nuclear force.
+Although, the gravitational force is the weakest force of all.
 Yet, it has an infinite range.

 Unifying The Fundamental Forces

 There was a time when all the physicists thought that electricity and magnetism were separate entities.
 But, the work of Coulomb, Oersted, Faraday, Ampere, Maxwell and so many others showed that they are actually related to each other.